bretty937/magnet/README.md

 > Draw the Signals, Detect the Threats.

+## Abstract

-Magnet is Purple-team telemetry & simulation toolkit.
+**Magnet** is Purple-team telemetry & simulation toolkit.
 **Purpose:** modular, cross-platform (eventually) generator for benign telemetry and purple-team exercises.
+Why the name?
+Because this attracts SOC analysts and detection rules! 😜
+As a secondary use case, Magnet can also be used as a decoy during red team engagements, in order to generate false positives noise and distract defenders.

+> [!CAUTION]
+> Magnet prioritizes non-intrusive modules that only aim to simulate suspicious or malicious activity.
+> It is best suited for on-the-fly demonstration/detection testing and does not replace fully fledged purple-team exercises conducted by experienced red teamers.
+>
+> The project is still in its early stages of development and may contain bugs: contributions are very welcome!

 ## Quickstart